mirotorch/pjp/README.md

-This is the semestral project of PLC (Programming languages and compilers) course at VSB-TUO.
+This is the semestral project of the PLC (Programming languages and compilers) course at VSB-TUO.

 # Project specification
 Project will be composed from following steps: